-Cross-country is simple to learn and takes just a few days to master.
-Beginner's courses will mix intensive instruction and gentle touring with an instructor, giving hints as you ski.
-As a beginner you will fall over, you cannot learn cross-country without a few bumps and bruises.
-While fitness is important for your enjoyment, balance and co-ordination is probably more crucial for easy progression during a beginner's week.
-The Tyrol holiday includes a few hours per day, followed by time for individual learning; at Rondablikk we use excellent Norwegian teachers, and in the Dolomites we use top quality British instructors.
+This winter activity is simple to learn and takes just a few days to master.
+Our cross country skiing holidays for beginners combine intensive instruction and gentle touring with a professional instructor, giving you tips as you ski.
+As a beginner you can expect to fall over when you first start – you can’t learn cross-country skiing without a few bumps and bruises to begin with!
+While fitness is important for your enjoyment, balance and co-ordination is probably more crucial for easy progression during a beginner’s week.

 Cross-country skiing grades

 If you are a beginner, make sure you choose a week marked as Grade 1 (Beginners) or Grade 2 (Intermediates and confident beginners).
 For a full explanation of our cross-country grading system, please click here.

 Cross-country skis are thinner, longer and lighter than downhill skis and don’t have a metal edge, and lightweight boots are attached to the ski only at the toe.
 There is no need to buy special clothing for cross-country skiing holidays as mountain-walking gear adapts well to the activity, as does jogging and fitness clothing.
 We suggest you use a small light backpack, or even better a bum-bag to carry a few essentials during the day.

 Top 5 European Destinations for Cross Country Skiing Holidays